faizan35/Kubernetes_Mastery_Hub/Everything-about-manifest-file.md

 4. **DaemonSet:** Ensures that all (or some) Nodes run a copy of a Pod, typically used for system daemons.
 5. **Job and CronJob:** Creates one or more Pods and ensures that a specified number of them successfully terminate.
 6. **ServiceAccount:** Provides an identity for processes that run in a Pod.

+---

+Q) what is difference between different `apiVersion`?